-Community Events Downtown residents and guests provide a constant stream of attractions and activity.
+Community Events Downtown residents and guests eproy over 1,500 annual events including parades, races, and large events such as the popular Live After Five concert series.
+Many of these events take place in the recently implemented public greenspaces, North Boulevard Town Square and Repentance Park.
+The Downtown Development District strategically implemented these spaces as downtown master plan recommendations in order to spur investment and provide a constant stream of attractions and activity.
 Future improvements to City Hall Plaza and the Riverfront Plaza stage are currently being developed to provide even more outdoor event opportunities.
 In addition to implementing these unique public spaces, the DDD also manages all aspects of these greenspaces such as the beacon programming, assistance with event logistics, and maintaining the landscape in order to enhance the public's downtown experience.
 The DDD, functioning as a liaison between event coordinators and City-Parish Departments, also reviews event applications and assists in required permitting processes.
 Event information is also available and marketed through various DDD outlets including emails, social media, the North Boulevard Town Square Media Beacon, and website calendars.
 The Special Event Procedures and Guidelines Handbook, available online or in our office, was developed and is maintained as an overview to the logistics and processes in event coordination.
 For more information on the event related resources provided by the DDD, visit www.downtownbatonrouge.org

-RiverfrontPlaza Originally built 1984, Riverfront Plaza is a classic water garden style public space, a signature of the particular era in which it was designed.
+RiverfrontPlaza Originally built in 1984, Riverfront Plaza is a classic water garden style public space, a signature of the particular era in which it was designed.
 The plaza offers an ADA accessible entry to the riverfront near the dock, but is in need of renovation to rectify numerous maintenance items that have gone unaddressed for a number of years.
 The DDD recently teamed up with DPW to pressure wash the fountains, add landscape plants at the entries and exits, and install wayfinding signage.
 Recent improvements to the transit shelter near the plaza have also been made to accommodate riverboat guests and Capital Area Transit bus riders. \$250,000 has been allocated to include security and pedestrian lighting, irrigation, audio equipment for public announcements, and ADA access improvements.
 Future improvements to the Riverfront Plaza area also include the Riverfront Stage area between the USS KIDD and Riverfront Plaza.

 Design Resource Center The Design Resource Center's mission is to unite the design community with the public by creating a common ground for students, professionals, residents, and business owners to engage one another in design discussions focused on the promotion of commerce and culture in Downtown Baton Rouge.
 The center ultimately informs citizens on the direction of Baton Rouge as outlined in Plan Baton Rouge II, Future BR and other adopted master plans.
 Students from the LSU School of Landscape Architecture and Architecture, Southern University School of Architecture, Mentorship Academy, and Rhode Island School of Design have utilized the space to showcase and discuss project ideas for Downtown Baton Rouge.
 Professional organizations including the Louisiana Chapter of the American Planning Association, Louisiana Chapter of American Society of Landscape Architects, Louisiana Chapter of American Institute of Architects, Baton Rouge Chapter of the Urban Land Institute, and many others have also used the space for design discussion and education meetings.
 The center is also currently being used for the Downtown Maintenance Committee, an initiative focused on resolving issues relating to construction, sanitation & debris, graffiti & noise, and parking lots.